 3. Have the appropriate committee(s) review the policy

 The process of adopting the policies allows staff and board to work through practical issues, such as costs associated with certain gifts, potential liabilities, and all the steps involved in the gift evaluation and administration process.
 I generally recommend running this first through your Development Committee; then through your Finance Committee.
 Some organizations establish a Gift Acceptance Committee.
 Others use their Executive Committee.

-It’s much better to work through hypotheticals, without the pressure of a pending gift to cloud peoples’ judgements.
-It’s harder to say “no” on a case by case basis, especially when board members or major donors – who you don’t want to upset – come to you with questionable gifts.
+It’s much better to work through hypotheticals, without the pressure of a pending gift to cloud peoples’ judgments.
+It’s harder to say “no” on a case-by-case basis, especially when board members or major donors – who you don’t want to upset – come to you with questionable gifts.
 By setting your process forth in writing ahead of time, you avoid potentially dicey conversations and maintain consistency.

 Once the appropriate committees complete their review, they should vote to recommend approval by the full board.

 Besides being good practice, this is a good way to introduce gift planning ideas to board members who may wish to consider such gifts to your organization in the future.
 I don’t believe I ever went through this process without having a board member approach me after the meeting with a question related to their personal situation.
 These often resulted in gifts.

 Don’t forget to bring new members on board by reviewing these policies annually.

 5. Have your legal representative review the adopted policy annually